 You could ask for additional clarification if applicable.

-Do not ask questions that are clearly answered on the employer's web site and/or in any literature provided by the employer to you in advance.
+Do not ask questions that are clearly answered on the employer's website and/or in any information provided by the employer to you in advance.

 This would simply reveal that you did not prepare for the interview, and you are wasting the employer's time by asking these questions.